Are mentor programs failing us?

 - The mentor is already a manager and this exercise is a “development helpful” area of improvement for them.
 The belief is that focusing on mentorship will help someone become a better manager (usually at the sacrifice of the mentee).

 One other reason that mentorship programs can be set up for hard times is that the intended goals are relatively short-term.
 These programs usually have an end date in mind.
 A typical program would have us sign a 1-year agreement, similar to a lease on an apartment or a car.
 If we set the expectation there is an end date at the beginning of the program, are we going to nurture the relationship for the long run.
 The participants go into the project with an end date in mind and 10 months into it, participants are thinking “only 2 more meetings with my little rug rat” or “only 2 more meetings with my egotistical know it all”.
 They know that if things go badly, they are ONLY committed for one year.
 I think this attitude should be reconsidered.
-When was the last time you babied a rental car or a leased apartment?
+When was the last time you were easy on a rental car or a short leased apartment?
+Since we have nothing invested, we generally don’t care as much.

 Again, I am 100% confident that most of the mentor applicants are well-intentioned and in many cases have plenty to offer.
 They just don’t always have something to offer to any randomly assigned mentee.
 Most of us work effectively with a specific demographic of mentee or mentor and we work ineffectively with a much larger demographic.
 I am the almighty and great HR professional, but even I know my style is only effective for a select few.
 I don’t practice a “by the book style of HR”.
 I practice an “employee guideline” style of HR where we have guidelines vs. rules and regs.
 I probably wouldn’t be the best mentor for someone coming from Fortune 100.
 I would probably gain more value as a mentee with an HR mentor from a fast-moving technology background.